Soft-Masked Diffusion Language Models: Introduction

 Despite their scalability, MDLMs are fundamentally constrained by the binary unmasking process, which discards valuable predictive information.
 Likewise, AR models commit to a single discrete sampling decision, with no opportunity for refinement.
 Motivated by the success of continuous feedback mechanisms in AR models, which preserve and leverage uncertainty over multiple candidates, we propose a new feedback mechanism for MDLMs that propagates this rich predictive information throughout the generation process.

 \paragraph{This work: Continuous feedback in MDLMs via soft-masking} We introduce soft-masking~(SM), a simple yet effective mechanism for incorporating continuous feedback into MDLMs, as illustrated in~\Figref{fig:concept}b.
 During decoding, SM enriches the \mask state with a convex combination of the top-$k$ predicted tokens, weighted by their confidence scores.
 This allows the model to retain and propagate partial information across decoding steps, rather than discarding it through binary masking decisions.
 Our method integrates seamlessly into existing MDLM architectures, requiring minimal adaptation.
 Our contributions are as follows: \begin{itemize}[itemsep=-0.0em, topsep=-0.1em] \item We propose soft-masking (SM), a novel decoding mechanism that enhances the expressiveness of the \mask token in MDLMs.
-SM only adds three additional parameters, which can be efficiently learned together with the MDLM parameters using a parallelizable training procedure that enables MDLMs to leverage the richer feedback. \item We show that SM improves language modeling performance after continuing pretraining a 169M-parameter MDLM on OpenWebText for only 100k steps.
-SM yields lower validation perplexity and higher MAUVE scores in unconstrained generation. \item We demonstrate that SM generalizes to large-scale models by applying it to Dream-7B~\citep{ye_dream_2025} and Dream-Coder-7B~\citep{xie_dream-coder_2025}.
-After minimal finetuning, SM improves performance on HumanEval~\citep{chen_evaluating_2021} and MBPP~\citep{mbpp_2021} code generation benchmarks (including their plus versions~\citep{evalplus_2023}), particularly in high-throughput regimes with limited decoding iterations. \item SM can be readily integrated into other MDLM efficiency enhancement techniques, such as unmasking and caching.
+SM only adds three additional parameters, which can be efficiently learned together with the MDLM parameters using a parallelizable training procedure that enables MDLMs to leverage the richer feedback. \item We show that a 169M-parameter MDLM with SM trained on OpenWebText can enhance both validation perplexity and MAUVE scores in unconstrained generation.
+Further, SM can be integrated into a pretrained MDLM via pretraining continuation for only 100k steps. \item We demonstrate that SM generalizes to large-scale MDLMs by applying it to Dream-7B~\citep{ye_dream_2025} and Dream-Coder-7B~\citep{xie_dreamcoder_2025}.
+After minimal finetuning, SM improves accuracy on HumanEval and MBPP code generation benchmarks (including plus versions), particularly in high-throughput regimes with limited decoding iterations. \item SM can be readily integrated into other MDLM efficiency enhancement techniques, such as unmasking and caching.
 We show that SM complements an advanced unmasking scheduler, ReMDM~\citep{wang_remasking_2025}, further improving unconstrained text generation quality.
-Moreover, SM can leverage caching and confidence-aware blockwise decoding from Fast-dLLM~\citep{wu_fast-dllm_2025}, particularly improving generations in high-throughput settings. \end{itemize}
+Moreover, SM can leverage caching and confidence-aware blockwise decoding from Fast-dLLM~\citep{wu_fastdllm_2026}, particularly improving generations in high-throughput settings. \end{itemize}